-In addition to these assessments, the CCS gathers information regarding the individual needs, goals, and preferences from the individual, his or her family, friends, and any other individuals invited to participate in the planning process.
+In addition to these assessments, the CCS gathers information regarding the individual's needs, goals, and preferences from the individual, his or her family, friends, and any other individuals invited to participate in the planning process.
 The CCS also reviews other formal health, developmental, communication, and behavioral assessments conducted by physicians, mental health professionals, behavioral specialists, special educators, and other health professionals (e.g., Speech Pathologist, Occupational Therapist, Physical Therapist), as appropriate.

-(c) Provision of Information Regarding Available Waiver Program Services to the Participant
+(c) Provision of Information Regarding Available Waiver Program Services

-During initial meetings, quarterly monitoring activities, and the annual plan Person-Centered Plan development meeting, the CCS shares information with the individual and his or her designated representative (if applicable) and family about available waiver Waiver program services and qualified providers (i.e.e.g., individuals, community-based service agencies, vendors and entities).
-The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all waiver Waiver program covered services) and licensed and approved DDA providers.
+During initial meetings, quarterly monitoring activities, and the annual plan-Person-Centered Plan development meeting, the CCS shares information with the individual and his or her legal or authorized representative (if applicable) and family about available waiver-Waiver program services and qualified providers (i.e.e.g., individuals, community-based service agencies, vendors and entities).
+The CCS also provides information on how to access, via the internet, a comprehensive list of DDA services (including all waiver-Waiver program covered services) and licensed and approvedDDA providers.
 The CCS assists the individual in integrating the delivery of supports needed.
 If the individual does not have internet access, the CCS provides the individual with a hard-copy resource manual.

-(d) How Development Process Ensures Plan Addresses the Participant's Goals, Needs, and Preferences
+(d) How Development Process Ensures Plan Addresses the Individual's Goals, Needs, and Preferences

 The DDA requires each CCS to use an individual-directed, person-centered planning approach.
-This approach identifies the individual's strengths and assets (those things that are both Important To and Important For) as well as, needs, preferences, goals, access to paid and non-paid supports, health status, risk factors, and other information for a Person-Centered Plan.
-As part of this person-centered planning approach, the CCS gathers information from the participant, his or her authorized representative(s) (if applicable), his or her circle of support (family and friends), assessments, observations, and interviews.
+This approach identifies the individual's strengths and assets (those things that are both Important To and Important For) as well as, needs, preferences, goals, access to paid and nonpaid supports, health status, risk factors, and other information for a Person-Centered Plan.
+As part of this person-centered planning approach, the CCS gathers information from the participant, his or her legal or authorized representative(s) (if applicable), his or her circle of support (family and friends), assessments, observations, and interviews.

-Based on a person-centered planning approach, a Person-Centered Plan (PCP) is developed that identifies supports and services to meet the individual's needs, goals, and preferences in order for the individual to live in his or her home or community and whether those supports and services will be provided by natural or informal supports, other local, State, and federal programs, or this <a href="waiver-Waiver-wai
+Based on a person-centered planning approach, a Person-Centered Plan (PCP) is developed that identifies supports and services to meet the individual's needs, goals, and preferences in order for the individual to live in his or her home or community and whether those supports and services will be provided by natural or informal supports, other local, State, and federal programs, or this waiver-Waiver program.
+Skills to be developed or maintained under waiver Waiver program services are determined based on the individual's individualized goals and outcomes as documented in his or her PCP.
+The PCP will also address any need for training for the individual, his or her designated representative or family, and provider or direct care staff in implementing the Person-Centered Plan.